 So it should be understood that all we have seen so far is simply an agreement to negotiate.

 We still need to see much deeper negotiations around fiscal targets for 2015 and 2016, plus enactment on structural reforms, many of which were set by the previous Samaras-led government.
 This is all expected to be finalised by April, with the last and perhaps most perilous step being sign-off in the Greek parliament.
 Potentially only then can the next loan tranche be disbursed.

-Negotiations may not even make it to the proposed deadline of April, as Greece doesn’t actually have enough money to make a €1.6 billion loan redemption to the IMF in March.
-What’s more, the Greek Treasury Department has already hit the limit on the level of short-term debt instruments (T-bills) it can issue.
-So the immediate funding issue will need to be addressed with the €15 billion borrowing cap raised, or the April deadline will need to brought forward to March.
-Given the magnitude of what’s at stake here, it’s hard to see how Greece can work to that aggressive time-line.
+This then raises the issue around how Greece will fund itself until the next tranche of bailout funds are handed out in April.
+Greece has a €1.6 billion loan redemption to make to the International Monetary Fund (IMF) in March and the treasury department has already hit the limit on the level of short-term debt instruments (T-bills) it can issue.
+This immediate funding issue will need to be addressed with the €15 billion borrowing cap raised, or the April deadline will need to be brought forward to March.
+Given the magnitude of what’s at stake, it’s hard to see how it will work to this aggressive timeline.